-B. All facades facing a public or private street shall contain at least three of the following: A prominent customer/employee entry with raised corniced parapets on the door, a roof pitch of 5/12 or greater, arches, or architectural detailing such as tile work/moldings Prominent three-dimensional entryway feature such as a canopy, turret or similar that projects from the main wall at least eight feet or is raised above adjoining parapet wall at least two feet Enhanced entry doors featuring upgraded metals such as bronze, or traditional or contemporary treatments with styl- ized glass, transoms, and sidelights Required Required Only two features required Integral planters or wing walls that incorporate landscaped areas or seating of at least twenty square feet Enhanced exterior lighting such as sconces, building-mount- ed accent lights, or decorative pedestal lights Pilasters projecting from the plane of the wall by a minimum of 8 inches and/or columns that create visual breaks and interest in the façade walls Public art C. Developments in pedestrian-focused districts shall provide a primary elevation with entrances oriented toward at least one public street, with developments fronting on roundabouts providing an entrance oriented toward the center of the roundabout Optional Required Optional D. Sidewalks shall connect any customer or primary entrances to the perimeter public sidewalk system Required Required Optional E. All facades facing a public or private street shall have display windows and doors, or faux features giving a similar appearance, at the required percentage of the facades horizontal length 45% of façade length 30% of façade length 10% of façade length F. All building facades shall have at least three of the following features, of which one must repeat horizontally, and all elements shall repeat at the intervals specified, horizontally or vertically: Color change Texture change Required Required Required Material module change at intervals of not more than 100 feet at intervals of not more than 50 feet at intervals of not more than 150 feet Architectural change in the form of bays created through a change in plane no less than 24 inches wide such as an offset, reveal, or projecting rib.
-Height accentuation in a clear delineation between each story of the structure using a consistent cornice line G. Outdoor seating, plazas, and open space that provide accessory benefits for pedestrians in commercial areas are encouraged Optional Optional Optional H. All façade wall exterior materials shall be high quality and limited to any combination of the following: brick or face tile, wood, native stone, architectural precast concrete, metal, EIFS, and fiber cement board.
-Reflective glass shall be limited to 50% or less of the area of any façade.
-Exterior colors shall be low reflectance and subtle Required Required Required
+1 T 1 C. Developments in pedestrian-focused districts shall provide a primary elevation with entrances oriented toward at least one public street, with developments fronting on roundabouts providing an entrance oriented toward the center of the roundabout Optional Required Optional D. Sidewalks shall connect any customer or primary entrances to the perimeter public sidewalk system Required Required Optional E. All facades facing a public or private street shall have display windows and doors, or faux features giving a similar appearance, at the required percentage of the facades horizontal length Forty five percent (45%) of façade length Thirty per- cent (30%) of façade length Ten percent (10%) of façade length F. All building facades shall have at least three of the following features, of which one (1) must repeat horizontally, and all elements shall repeat at the intervals specified, horizontally or vertically: Color change Texture change Required Required Required at Material module change at intervals of not more than one at inter- vals of not intervals of not more than one Architectural change in the form of bays created through a change in plane no less than twenty four (24) inches wide such as an offset, reveal, or projecting rib. hundred (100) feet more than fifty(50) feet hundred fifty (150) feet Height accentuation in a clear delineation between each story of the structure using a consistent cornice line G. Outdoor seating, plazas, and open space that provide accessory benefits for pedestrians in commercial areas are encouraged Optional Optional Optional H. All façade wall exterior materials shall be high quality and limited to any combination of the following: brick or face tile, wood, native stone, architectural precast concrete, metal, EIFS, and fiber cement board.
+Reflective glass shall be limited to fifty percent (50%) or less of the area of any façade.
+Exterior colors shall be low reflectance and subtle Required Required Required I. Prohibited features.
+Smooth concrete block/panels and prefabricated metal panels are prohibited as façade materials facing public streets or spaces (e.g. trails) or residential districts, except when used with a minimum of two (2) other qualifying materials and meeting standard window and door opening requirements.
+Concrete panels that do not exceed three (3) square feet without a patterned reveal or modulation break may be considered textured.
+Intense metallic and fluorescent colors are prohibited Prohibited Prohibited Prohibited J. Where materials transition or terminate, provide detailing to express the natural appearance of the material (e.g. wrap stone or stone-like materials around visible corners to convey product mass versus a thin veneer appearance) Required Required Required K. All roofs or parapets shall vary three-dimensionally to add visual interest to the building and shall include architectural detailing, cornices, moldings, trims, variations in brick coursing, or other similar detailing Required Required Optional